-The Township Association believes that this could be improved with a few tweaks.
-First, the board might consider mirroring the language of Minnesota Government Data Practices Act, which divides townships between those with enough administrative lift capacity to handle the requirement and those that do not.
+administrative lift capacity to handle the requirement and those that do not.
 See Minn.
 Stat.
 13.02 subd.
-11. The change could be as simple as adding "excluding any town not exercising powers under chapter 368 and located in the metropolitan area, as defined in section 473.121, subdivision 2"28
+11. The change could be as simple as adding "excluding any town not exercising powers under chapter 368 and located in the metropolitan area, as defined in section 473.121, subdivision 2" to Minn.
+Stat.
+10A.01 subd.
+33 or subd.
+22.59

 The Board also received a recommendation that the application of lobbying regulations should continue to apply to all political subdivisions.
-SCALE provided:
+SCALE stated:

 Uniform Treatment of Local Governments The current population-based distinction in lobbying requirements creates an arbitrary divide between similarly functioning local governments.
 We agree with Rep. Coulter that the distinction between (for example) Bloomington and Shakopee is arbitrary.
 Recommendation: Treat all local units of government the same, regardless of population size.
-This approach recognizes that while larger municipalities may experience more lobbying activity, the fundamental nature of local government operation remains similar across the state.29
+This approach recognizes that while larger municipalities may experience more lobbying activity, the fundamental nature of local government operation remains similar across the state.60